VERTICAL INTEGRATION

 EU linkages

 The NSDS was elaborated taking into account goals of the EUSDS as well as development trends at the national and global level.
 The NSDS priorities are to a large extent aligned with those of the EUSDS.
-National Development Plan 2014-2020, the medium-term planning document aimed at implementing the NSDS, was prepared recognizing the need to integrate other EU policies, in particular, the Cohesion policy and the Europe 2020 Strategy into the planning process.
+The National Development Plan 2021-2027, the medium-term planning document aimed at implementing the NSDS, was prepared recognizing the need to integrate EU policies.